interledger/rfcs/xxxx-ledger-plugin-interface-2/xxxx-ledger-plugin-interface-2.md

 ---
-title: The Javascript Ledger Plugin Interface
+title: The Javascript Ledger Plugin Interface Version 2
-draft: 2
+draft: 1
 ---
-# Javascript Ledger Plugin Interface
+# Javascript Ledger Plugin Interface Version 2

-The Interledger Protocol is a protocol suite for connecting blockchains and other ledgers.
+The Interledger Protocol is a protocol suite for making payments across multiple different settlement systems.

 This spec defines a Javascript ledger abstraction interface for Interledger clients and connectors to communicate and route payments across different ledger protocols.
 While the exact methods and events defined here are specific to the Javascript implementation, this may be used as a guide for ledger abstractions in other languages.